eZaR-Bot/site/README.md

-# eZaR-Website-Rewrite
+# Site

-A very basic bot website made for ezar.
-Made from Html, CSS, JS, [Bootstrap](https://getbootstrap.com/) And ❤
+A very basic bot website made for eZaR.
+Made using Html, CSS, [Bootstrap](https://getbootstrap.com/) And ❤.

 # FAQ

----> Can i use it? <---
+---> Can I use this? <---

-Well yea, But DO NOT!
-Touch the footer or the teams tab!
+Yes, but DO NOT!
+Touch the footer or the team tab!
 It contains credits to the developers.
-And if I find out that you removed the credits, I SWEAR I will take you to court or X_X 🔪

----> How to customize? <---
+---> How do I customize? <---

-Just change the parts on the index.html or history.html and the bot links on the index.html, And dont change the credits.
+Just change the parts on the index.html or history.html files and the links on the index.html, but do not change the credits.

----> How to host? <---
+---> How do I host this? <---

-Thats a **You** Problem.
+We do not provide support for self-hosting, or modifying the site.

-# Lisence
+# License

-This project has MIT Lisence.
+This project is under the Apache 2.0 License.

 # Contributing

 Contributors are welcomed with open arms!
-Open a PR (Pull Request) and you're done!
+Open a Pull Request and you're done!

 # Previews
 ![Home](https://capy-cdn.xyz/ZM9Emvfs.png)